mars0i/majure/README.md

 ## Clojure + MASON agent-based modeling library: experiments

-#### Experimental use of MASON from Clojure.
+#### Experimental use of MASON from Clojure

-The examples follow the tutorial in chapter 2 of the MASON manual v.
+These examples follow the tutorial in chapter 2 of the MASON manual v.
 18.
 I didn't necessarily complete the tutorial, but the basic elements are all here.